Web Design and Development (Certificate)

 Start Customizing Your Certificate

 View the tutorial or start building your plan now.Design Your Custom Plan!

 Careers in Web Design and Development Certificate

-Lead Web Developer, Systems Administrator, Senior Flash Developer, Configuration Manager, Designer/Developer, Webmaster, Technical Architect, Web Programmer.
+Lead Web Developer, Systems Administrator, Configuration Manager, Designer/Developer, Technical Architect, Web Programmer, UI/UX Designer.

 Develop and execute websites, architect code, manage content systems, maintain current websites, research, collaboration, design, scriptwriting, database maintenance, lead, administer.

-Named the #9 best job of 2013 by U.S. News & World Report, web developers will be in high demand.
-An employment growth rate of 21.7% for web developers through 2020 is projected by the Bureau of Labor Statistics.
-During that time, about 65,000 jobs will need to be filled.
+Ranked #4 in “Best Jobs in Technology” by U.S. News & World Report, web developers are in high demand and employment for web developers is expected to grow 27% through 2024.
+According to the Bureau of Labor Statistics, about 39,500 new jobs will need to be filled in an industry that already has roughly 148,500 positions during that time.
+Demand for web developers is driven by the growth of mobile use and expansion of ecommerce.
 Advanced web skills, from the technical know-how needed to be a developer to the artistic eye essential for web design, will continue to be a priority for web design and development professionals across sectors.